Building a Web App to Talk with AI Using OpenAI's Realtime API

 * Function to start audio recording

-* Audio is buffered and callback executed after exceeding a certain size or time
+* Audio is buffered and flushes after exceeding a certain size or after a certain time interval, then executes the callback

 */